 If you’ve got the takeoff right, the board should come down like a clapperboard; one end of the board will hit the ground before the other.
 This means the catch has to be done by the front foot; if you wait until the back end comes down, the board will bounce away from you.

 This is the reason the front foot has to stay so close to the board throughout the flip.
 Catching anything to rail always requires perfect timing, but this landing is so sudden that the foot needs to be in the right place – you can’t rely on being able to see the landing.

 With the board caught solidly in rail, bring your back foot in and place it casually on the back wheel.
-You can relax now and think about the next part of your combo; why not move down to one end of the board and pop up the truck with a butterflip?
+You can relax now and think about the next part of your combo; why not move down to one end of the board and pop up to the truck with a butterflip?

 A taller setup will make catching a casper to rail much easier.
 Consider using some big wheels, tall trucks and/or thick risers.